Lambertois Merit Awards

 Selection committee

 The selection committee is responsible for evaluating the nominations submitted against a set of pre-defined criteria and for naming the award winners.
-The committee is made up of residents François Vary, Monette St-Jacques, Louise Rousseau and Jill Lacoursière, who are joined by Catherine Langevin, Head of Communications Management Division, as secretary.
+The committee is made up of residents François Vary, Monette St-Jacques, Louise Rousseau and Jill Lacoursière, who are joined by Marie-Claude Legault-Émard, Executive Assistant, General Direction and Mayor's Office, as secretary.

 Would you like to nominate someone?